EzarIbrahim19/EzarIbrahim19/README.md

 - 👋 Hi, I’m Muhammad Ezar Ibrahim
 - 👀 I’m interested in Data Science and UI/UX Design
 - 🌱 I’m currently learning Data
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on instagram @lostfreque

 <!---